CodingItWrong/outsidein.dev/docs/why-agile.md

 ## What's Next

-In this guide we'll examine and try out most of these agile development practices, but we will have a particular emphasis on Test-Driven Development.
+In this guide we'll examine and try out most of these agile development practices, but we will have a particular emphasis on test-driven development.
 In the next chapter we'll dig into a bit more of what it means, and how the unintuitive practice of writing your tests first leads to a number of benefits.